severalnines/puppet/README.md

 * Ubuntu 20.04.x LTS (Focal Fossa)
 * Ubuntu 22.04 LTS (Jammy Jellyfish)
 * AlmaLinux/Oracle Linux/Rocky/RHEL/CentOS 7.x/8.x/9.x
+* SLES version 15

-Currently, ClusterControl does not support PHP.
+ClusterControl UI version 1 (CC v1) does not support PHP.
 8.x.
-For RHEL/Oracle Linux/CentOS 9.x versions, you need to downgrade from PHP 8.x to PHP 7.x since the ClusterControl UI version 1 cannot work with PHP 8.x, unless you are going to use ClusterControl version 2.
+The tool will automatically setup PHP7.x version for you so no need to do something here.
+This is very common for distros such as RHEL/Oracle Linux/CentOS 9.x or Ubuntu versions >= 22.0 (Jammy) versions.

 This module only supports bootstrapping MySQL servers with IP address only (it expects skip-name-resolve is enabled on all MySQL nodes).